German Tax System Explained

 Kindergeld

-One benefit that genuinely surprised me was Kindergeld, the German child benefit.
-I had colleagues who were receiving it for children still living outside Germany, which I assumed wouldn’t be possible.
-It turns out the benefit extends to children living in any EU or EEA country, not just those physically in Germany.
+One benefit that genuinely catches many expats off guard is Kindergeld, the German child benefit.
+Colleagues of mine in Wolfsburg were receiving it for children still living outside Germany, which I assumed simply would not be possible.
+It turns out the benefit extends to children living in any EU or EEA country, not just those physically present in Germany.

 📑